 Nature’s laws of evolution dictate intelligence cannot come from consequential data hopelessly attempting to revert to cause.
 We can all witness how a technology tool like Apple’s Siri spawns a disturbing number of false positives and false negatives that make the tool unusable for all but the most robotic tasks.
 Tasks we could hardly proclaim to yield intelligence.

 No. For intelligence that breaks the norm cannot be modeled, for such imagination has no precedent.
 And the endless and rapid regurgitation of downstream optimization from consequence pursued by artificial intelligence will not yield a better comprehension of cause, let alone lead to a new and better normalization of truth as the much-needed reinvigoration of the norm.

 But the blind belief, human stupidity (as Einstein calls it) from a systemic confounding of consequence and cause, already omnipresent in many systems of humanity deployed worldwide, promulgated by far-fetch promises of artificial intelligence today, have, can and will lead to a further dumbing down of humanity, if we let it.

 “I fear the day that technology will surpass our human interaction.
 The world will have a generation of idiots.” — Albert Einstein

-We shall instead develop systems to embrace a wider standard-deviation of human ingenuity with innate respect and appreciation for our meaningful differences.
+Instead, we shall develop systems to embrace a wider standard deviation of human ingenuity with innate respect and appreciation for our meaningful differences.
 So, we can discover the outliers responsible for our improving adaptability to nature.

 The learning capabilities of machines will improve, with increasingly complex knowledge masquerading as intelligence.
-No different to how we sell knowledge as intelligence to ourselves.
+No different from how we sell knowledge as intelligence to ourselves.